 In the morning, cycle to the nearby community of Shandia and discover the beauty of the Amazon with a member of the community as your guide.
 Learn about traditional uses of cacao by watching a chocolate-making demonstration, eat meals made of fresh local ingredients, and stay at the G Adventures-supported community lodge.

 Travel to Baños, the perfect setting to get your adrenaline pumping, try out horseback riding, canyoning, hiking, mountain biking, or rafting in the surrounding mountains.

-Enjoy a free day in Baños, opt to check out the swing at the end of the world, soak in nearby hot springs, or, check out ziplining.
+Enjoy a free day in Baños, opt to check out the swing at the end of the world or soak in nearby hot springs.